Just like sports, barbecuing and smoking takes practice. No one does it perfectly the first time.

 According to him, when you toss dripping wet wood on hot coals, the water just cools off the coals.
 He said:

 Therefore, it’s not such a good idea.
+And we recommend in our electric smoker tips and tricks guide, that you do not soak your wood chips.
 However, soak or dry, it’s up to you.

 My suggestion, experiment for yourself and see what works best for you.
 If your meat turns out smoky and delicious, just keep doing what you’re doing.
 The right way is the one that works for you.
 But we would recommend NOT to soak your wood chips; it is entirely unnecessary.